Updated: Apr 1

-Once you have planned and prepared it’s time to realize what you intend; it’s time to pursue your goal, otherwise your potential and hopes will remain unrealized.
-Pursue is the third or four cornerstones that define productivity.
+Once you have planned and prepared, it’s time to realize what you intend; it’s time to pursue your goal, otherwise your potential and hopes will remain unrealized.
+Pursue is the third of four cornerstones that define productivity.
 When you pursue, you put your knowledge, skill, and how you’ve prepared to the test with action.

 The pursuit aspect of productivity should be engaged with confidence that certain actions will yield specific results.
-Without such confidence, your pursuit will necessitate discovery of what is and is not useful to your progress and achievement.
+Without such confidence, the point of your pursuit can only be to discover what is and is not useful to your ability to progress and achieve.

 The pursuit of goals and visions contributes to making life meaningful.
 A goal is always pursued with reason, for some purpose that we determine, because goals require intention.
 We also pursue goals in order to fulfill needs and responsibilities, which is part of living well.

 A meaningful pursuit, however, requires clarity about its intention, which is not always easy to derive.
 Subconscious ulterior motives can lead some endeavors and skew our assessments.
 The closest that we can come to being more aware—of ourselves, especially—, however, involves a twofold step: (1) complete honesty; and (2) a willingness to face ourselves (specifically, our fears).